Information for postgraduate researchers

 This provides financial support of up to £500 (per applicant) for students facing unanticipated financial challenges.

 The fund helps students with housing and food costs, travel expenses, technology costs associated with online learning, and other financial challenges.

-In the first three rounds, we received a high volume of applications and more than 600 students received emergency support.
+In the first five rounds, we received a high volume of applications and more than 800 students received emergency support.
 Applications were carefully reviewed on a case-by-case basis against core criteria, and all applicants have been contacted directly by email, which included details of other sources of support and financial assistance.

-The fourth round of our Emergency Student Support Fund opened at 2pm on Wednesday 3 June and will close at 2pm on Wednesday 10 June.
+The sixth round of our Emergency Student Support Fund opened at 2pm on Wednesday 5 August and will close on at 2pm on Wednesday 12 August.

 The fund is being supported through donations from alumni, staff, friends and supporters of the University.
 If you would like to find out more and donate, visit our fundraising page.
 Thank you.